52North/triturus/README.md

 * to have open ended software that is easily extensible
 * to be compatible to existing standards in the context of geo object modeling and computer graphics (OGC, ISO, W3C).

+## Installation
+To compile the Triturus library, simply run Maven's 'package' task.

+To use the Triturus library, just add the Triturus JAR file to your Java project.

+## License information
+This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License version 2 as published by the Free Software Foundation.

+For further information please refer to 'LICENSE'-file

 ## Additional documents and links
 This sections lists documents that lead to a deeper understanding of the Triturus library and give additional information